KenzKD/MIT_Game_Plans/README.md

 ### 3.
 *	Rough Level Design and Testing out Levels (3 to 5 Levels).
-*	Make obstacle Game mechanics
+*	Make Obstacle/Puzzling Game mechanics
 *	Maybe make Background Music collab with Chords and Co
 *	Sound FX,Animation and VFX for the character